mpandzo/solana-watch/README.md

 }
 ```

 Instruction data - which is stored in raw binary form on the node - is sent in Base64-encoded form because JSON does not nativelly support binary form.
-The solana/web3.js library automatically decodes the Base64-encoded data into Buffer when it parses the response.
+We use the solana/web3.js library which automatically decodes the Base64-encoded data into Buffer when it parses the response.

 ### Parsing